OmarShawky1/ACU/README.md

 ![MindMap](images/ACU_Services.jpg)

+The Mind Map is divided into right (for the resources) and left (for the services).
+Topics advance as you go from the top to the bottom.
 For a full explanation, check [ACU Mind Map Explanation](./ACU-Mind-Map-Explanation.md).

 ## Contents